Watch this video to see why a radiant barrier is perfect for homes in a hot, southern climate.

 Radiant barrier and attic insulation are key to Dr. Energy Saver by Keith Trembley Home Solutions' 10 Energy Vital Signs, a comprehensive examination of your home's energy loss and production.

-Contact us today to schedule your Free Estimate for radiant barrier insulation in Portland, Bangor, Waterville, Augusta, South Portland, Biddeford, Brunswick, Saco, Scarborough, Westbrook, and all neighboring areas.
+Contact us today to schedule your Free Estimate for radiant barrier insulation in Bangor, Waterville, Augusta, Ellsworth, Old Town, Bar Harbor, Orrington, Milford, Stillwater, Harborside, and all neighboring areas.

 If you've ever gotten into your car after it's been sitting in the summer sun for an hour or so, you know firsthand just how hot the car can get.
 Leather seats can literally make you jump, and it can take your car's air conditioning quite a while to make the space comfortable again.